davidtamsoftware/tetris/README.md

 ## Future Components

 Since state is managed on the game server, each game server must maintain its own active games.
-As we horizontally scale game servers, the client will need to know how many game servers are available and what matches exist on each game server.
+The game server is implemented using web sockets so there is session affinity as the connection remains open for the duration of the time.
+As we horizontally scale the game servers, new clients will need to know how many game servers are available and what matches exist on each game server.
 To achieve this, a new Tetris server registry would need to be created.
 Using [Netflix Eureka](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance#high-level-architecture), game servers can be registered to the registry upon startup and polling interval.
 Updates (firewall changes) will need to be made to lock down the Eureka API to only allow readonly api calls to be made from the web client.
 The web client will communicate with Eureka APIs to determine which game servers are running.

 This solution will allow users to browse through the list of registered game servers, and connect to the game server's APIs to view the list of active matches or join/create a match.
 This would allow for game servers to be scaled horizontally and allow users to find the game.